Isko Moreno: Duterte administration (2016–2019)

 In July 2017, Duterte appointed Moreno as chairman of the board and chief executive officer of the government-owned-and-controlled North Luzon Railways Corporation (NorthRail).
 Moreno resigned from the post in October 2017, citing personal reasons.

 In May 2018, Moreno was appointed by Duterte as undersecretary for Luzon affairs and special concerns at the Department of Social Welfare and Development.
-On October 11, 2018, he resigned from this post to run for mayor of Manila in the 2019 election and challenge his former ally, incumbent Mayor Joseph Estrada, with Vice Mayor Honey Lacuna as Moreno's running mate.
+On October 11, 2018, he resigned from this post to run for mayor of Manila in the 2019 election and challenge his former ally, incumbent Mayor Joseph Estrada, with incumbent Vice Mayor Honey Lacuna as Moreno's running mate.
 Moreno and Estrada had not been on speaking terms following Moreno's failed senatorial bid in 2016.

-Mayor of Manila
+Mayor of Manila (2019–2022)

-Moreno served as the 27th Mayor of Manila—the 22nd person to hold the position—following his win in the 2019 Manila local elections, in which he defeating both of his predecessors Alfredo Lim and the incumbent mayor Joseph Estrada.
-At 44, Moreno became the youngest mayor in Manila's history.
+Moreno served as the 27th Mayor of Manila—the 23rd person to hold the position—following his win in the 2019 Manila local elections, in which he defeated both of his predecessors Alfredo Lim and the incumbent mayor Joseph Estrada.
+At 44, Moreno became the youngest person to become mayor of Manila since Antonio Villegas, who became mayor at age 34 upon the death of Arsenio Lacson in 1962.
 Moreno and Lim reconciled after the elections and remained on good terms until Lim's death in 2020.
 Moreno's first 100 days in office were met with positive response.
 President Duterte praised Moreno, saying: "He is better than me to be honest.
 I see that his resolve is stronger than mine."

-As part of his advocacy for meritocracy, Moreno promoted several long-time, well-performing employees of Manila City Hall and hired new employees based on qualifications regardless of political affiliation.
+As part of his advocacy for meritocracy, Moreno promoted several long-time, well-performing employees of Manila City Hall and claimed he would hire new employees based on qualifications regardless of political affiliation.

-Moreno's term as mayor of Manila ended on June 30, 2022, and he was succeeded by his vice mayor and partymate Honey Lacuna.
-Moreno then officially retired from politics, having served in the government for 24 years.
+Moreno's term as mayor of Manila ended on June 30, 2022, and he was succeeded by his vice mayor and party-mate Honey Lacuna.